All Miro users within your verified corporate domains are considered as Managed users.

 - Gain insights on users who belong to your corporate domains but are not yet captured into the Enterprise organization

-- Auto-capture users from your domain to your Enterprise account
+- Auto-capture users from your domain to your Enterprise subscription

 - Restrict Managed users from creating new Miro subscriptions outside the Enterprise organization